benjamin421/thebenjamin/content/hidden/psaging.md

 title: "PS: Aging 001"
 date: 2023-02-19
 draft: false
-description: "How we can work together"
+description: "A council of the brightest minds and boldest visions who are doing work that will contribute to solving aging."
 slug: "pattern-spotters-aging"
 showDate: false
 showAuthor: false